nh6574/JoyousSpring/README.md

 ## Known Issues and future ideas

-- Still very much WIP
 - Extra Deck and summon material selection doesn't work properly with a controller
-- It hasn't been tested with other mods (other than JokerDisplay) so it might not play well with them
+- Not designed to play well with other content mods.
+Check recommended Quality of Life mods below.

 ## Screenshots